 If you’re using one of these methods to cut down on your steeping time, we encourage you to be careful and use common sense.

-Don’t use boiling water that could either hurt you or shatter a glass bottle, bear in mind what your bottle is made of and just how much heat it can take, and don’t crank up the power if it means blitzing your e-liquid in a microwave.
+Don’t use boiling water that could either hurt you or shatter a glass bottle.
+Bear in mind what your bottle is made of and just how much heat it can take, and don’t turn up the power if it means blitzing your e-liquid in a microwave.

 Breathing & Streathing

-The methods we’ve used for steeping so far are all variations on the principle of time, augmented by a little heat.
+The methods we’ve used for steeping so far are all variations on the principle of time, augmented with a little heat.

 A few other approaches to steeping exist that use different principles to try to bring out the flavour of your e-liquids.